 Here at ADL, I am the Information Technology Service Leader.
 I have now been at ADL for 10 years and have seen many changes in relation to IT.
 We started off small and local, moved to terminal server, transitioned to a local Cloud Data Centre and am now fully O365 functional.
 Ensuring staff have access to IT when they are both in the office and out in the field is of high importance here at ADL.
 I am also the Administrator and Data Quality Analyst for our Client Management System.
 One thing about working at ADL, we are always on the move to keep up to date with the latest technology and ensure the best possible connectivity and data sharing options are available to all of our staff no matter which part of the lower South Island they are located.
 I have lived in Otatara, Invercargill all my life.
 I am married with two sons who are both currently working towards their degrees at Southern Institute of Technology.
 I enjoy walking, craft, mountain biking and spending time with my family.

 Nga Mihi Aroha Ki a Koutou, Ko wai au (Who am I?)
-Ko Papata te maunga Ko Taikerau te awa Ko Ngapuhi te iwi Ko Cindy Henry raua ko Brian Henry oku matua Ko Henare toku whanau ingoa Ko Samara toku ingoa No Otepoti raua ko Kaikohe toku kainga No Waihopai toku kainga inianei
+Ko Papata te maunga Ko Taikerau te awa Ko Ngapuhi te iwi Ko Henare toku whanau ingoa Ko Samara toku ingoa No Otepoti raua ko Kaikohe toku kainga No Waihopai toku kainga inianei

-Kia ora koutou, I am the newest team member to the ADL Southland team!
-I’m originally from Dunedin with my extended whanau being from Kaikohe in the North Island!
-My background is in Social Work and I love anything sports related.
+Kia ora koutou, my name is Samara and I am a Social Worker.
+I’m originally from Dunedin but am now enjoying living it up in the deep South of Invercargill!
 My passions are coaching/ playing both volleyball and softball, surfing and playing the guitar.
-I have a huge passion for things Maori and enjoy using some of my spare time weaving as well as carving Pounamu and Oamaru Stone.
+I have a huge passion for things Maori and enjoy using some of my spare time weaving, carving Pounamu and Oamaru Stone.
+I love the outdoors and even more so sharing this passion with the young people I work with!

 I was born in York in the UK but I’ve been in NZ for around 10 years.I like making things like knitting, baking, jewellery.